Plant eryngiums where there is bright light, poor soil and good drainage in order to develop a strong, rigid framework and steely patina.

 However, eryngiums are very diverse: there are over 240 species worldwide.
 Try growing one or two sea holly in the driest hot spots you have.
 Some even do well on clay.

-Sea hollies die down completely in winter and, given good drainage, will return every year.
-An unusual member of the carrot family (Apiaceae).
+Sea hollies are an unusual member of the carrot family (Apiaceae).
 They set down deep tap roots and do not like to be moved once planted.
 Plants can grow up to 3 feet tall.
+The plants die down completely in winter and, given good drainage, will return every year.

 - Deadheading won’t yield additional blooms.
-In fact, faded flowers add winter interest long after the first frost occurs, so avoid deadheading.
+Indeed, faded flowers add winter interest long after the first frost occurs, so it is advised to avoid deadheading.

 As with many blue flowers, sea holly (eryngium attracts butterflies.
 If you use this in a coastal garden, consider planting your eryngiums near a fence or building to provide a butterfly-friendly windbreak.